bsdero/keej/README.md

-My attempt for a Window Manager in python
+My attempt for a Window Manager in python.

+Test